nathan-pete/WebApplication/codeRules.md

 - Every communication with the database has to be done **secure**!
 This means that the **methods taught during the workshops** must be used (prepare, bind, store...)!
-- Regarding sharing the database and its contents.
-I am not sure which is the best way of doing so yet, but for the begining I say after we alter the database on our local machine, we export the sql file and share it on GitHub ( honesly, I have no clue of how to do this in a better way...).

 # =====================================